avivharuzi/design-patterns/structural-patterns/adapter/README.md

 ## How to Implement

-1. Make sure that you have at least two class­es with incompatible interfaces:
+1. Make sure that you have at least two classes with incompatible interfaces:
-    * A use­ful ser­vice class, which you can’t change (often 3rd-party, legacy or with lots of exist­ing dependencies).
+    * A useful service class, which you can’t change (often 3rd-party, legacy or with lots of existing dependencies).
-    * One or sev­er­al client class­es that would ben­e­fit from using the ser­vice class.
+    * One or several client classes that would benefit from using the service class.
-2. Declare the client inter­face and describe how clients com­mu­ni­cate with the service.
+2. Declare the client interface and describe how clients communicate with the service.
-3. Cre­ate the adapter class and make it fol­low the client inter­face.
-Leave all the meth­ods empty for now.
+3. Create the adapter class and make it follow the client interface.
+Leave all the methods empty for now.
-4. Add a field to the adapter class to store a reference to the ser­vice object.
-The com­mon practice is to initialize this field via the constructor, but some­times it’s more convenient co to pass it to the adapter when call­ing its methods.
+4. Add a field to the adapter class to store a reference to the service object.
+The common practice is to initialize this field via the constructor, but sometimes it’s more convenient co to pass it to the adapter when calling its methods.
-5. One by one, implement all meth­ods of the client inter­face in the adapter class.
-The adapter should del­e­gate most of the real work to the ser­vice object, handling only the inter­face or data for­mat conversion.
+5. One by one, implement all methods of the client interface in the adapter class.
+The adapter should delegate most of the real work to the service object, handling only the interface or data format conversion.
-6. Clients should use the adapter via the client inter­face.
-This will let you change or extend the adapters with­out affect­ing the client code.
+6. Clients should use the adapter via the client interface.
+This will let you change or extend the adapters without affecting the client code.

 ![Adapter](/images/adapter.png)